PalashChitnavis/metacall-tutorial/docs/getting-started.md

 import MetacallMeme from '@site/static/img/metacall-meme.png'

-Learn how Metacall works behind the scenes. 🚀
+Now that you know what Metacall is, learn how it works behind the scenes. 🚀

 <img src={MetacallMeme} />